-Therefore, AKEP deems that wireline technologies are substitutable from both supply and demand perspectives and correspond thus to the same product market.
+Therefore, AKEP concludes that wireline technologies are substitutable from both supply and demand perspectives and correspond thus to the same product market.
+AKEP will remain vigilant to the technological changes and the evolution of the conditions of supply and demand in the future.
+Depending on the nature and magnitude of these changes, AKEP will adjust its market definition if necessary.

-Substitutability between basic, fast and ultra-fast broadband connections
+2.1.1.3 Substitutability between basic, fast and ultra-fast broadband connections